Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ## Terminology

 - SDK: Software development kit.
-This refers to the SDK for the .NET language and incldues the Client and Data Access Libraries, as well as the Sample Web Applications used to excercise the SaaS Fulfillment API and Marketplace Metering Service API.
+This refers to the SDK for the .NET language and includes the Client and Data Access Libraries, as well as the Sample Web Applications used to exercises the SaaS Fulfillment API and Marketplace Metering Service API.

 - Client library.
 This refers to a library (and associated tools, documentation, and samples) that customers/developers use to ease creating commercial marketplace SaaS SaaS application offers.